bicepjai/bicepjai.github.io/_posts/2016-02-16-machine-learning-rig.md

 Refer [pcpartpicker](https://pcpartpicker.com/user/bicepjai/saved/#view=8HBXsY) for the list of components and it totally cost around $2500 with just one GPU.
 If you have questions regarding the build, leave a comment and i will try to help based on my experience.

+Updated July 5 2017: I added another 1080 Ti to the rig